borowyalan/100-days-of-code/log.md

 ### Day 4: July 1st, 2019

-**Today's Progress**: Finished the Geolocation component which now displays lon and lat correctly.
+**Today's Progress:**  Finished the Geolocation component which now displays lon and lat correctly.

-**Thoughts:**: Working in the morning when you are fresh is indeed a good idea.
+**Thoughts:** Working in the morning when you are fresh is indeed a good idea.

 **Link to work:** [React Weather App](https://github.com/borowyalan/weather-app)